emberjs/website/source/guides/testing/testing-components.md

 ### `sendAction` validation in components

 Components often utilize `sendAction`, which is a way to interact with the Ember application.
-Here's a simple component which sends the action `internalAction` when a button is clicked:
+Here's a simple component that sends the action `internalAction` when a button is clicked:

 ```javascript